mantidproject/dockerfiles/macOS/jenkins-node/README.md

     - In `FileVault` press the button to `Turn Off FileVault`.
         - FileVault encrypts the contents of the disk until the first login.
 This means that the `ssh` service is not started until someone logs in on the physical machine, which makes the machine a pain to access after reboot.

+- Install XCode Command Line Tools:

+    - Launch a terminal.
+    - Run `xcode-select --install`.
+    - Wait for the popup to appear and click `Install`.

 ## Jenkins Controller Node Creation

 - Provision a new node in [Jenkins](https://builds.mantidproject.org/computer) with the following changes: